BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 Brighter has a custom SynchronizationContext, BrighterSynchronizationContext, that forces continuations to run on the message pump thread.
 This prevents non-blocking I/O waiting on the thread pool, with potential deadlocks.
 This synchronization context is used within the Performer for both the non-blocking I/O of the message pump.
 Because our performer's only thread processes a single message at a time, there is no danger of this synchronization context deadlocking.

+However, if someone uses .ConfigureAwait(false) on their call, which is advice for library code, then the continuation will run on a thread pool thread.
+Now, this won't tend to exhaust the pool, as we only process a single message at a time, and any given task is unlikely to require enough additional threads to exhaust the pool.
+But it does mean that we have not control over the order in which continuations run.
+This is a problem for any stream scenario where it is important to process work in sequence.

+The obvious route around this is to write our own TaskScheduler, and to ensure that we run on the message pump thread.
+This is a lot of work, and we would need to ensure that we do not deadlock.

 ## Decision

 ### Reactor and Proactor